 When you ride, you have the obvious disadvantage of not being as visible as other vehicles on the road.
 Some drivers simply fail to look for or see motorcycles in their midst (distractions don’t help).
 An important element of driving safely is paying attention to other vehicles on the road, including motorcycles.

 Losing a loved one in a motorcycle accident caused by another driver’s negligence is tragic, and you’re likely not to have any idea how to proceed.
 You aren’t alone, however.
-The dedicated legal team at in Philadelphia is here to help.
+The dedicated legal team at The Levin Firm Personal Injury Lawyers in Philadelphia is here to help.
 Our experienced motorcycle accident attorneys have the skill, determination, and compassion to help guide your claim toward just resolution.
-We’re here to help, so please or call us at (215) 825-5183 today.
+We’re here to help, so please contact or call us at (215) 825-5183 today.